|

 b.
 Ask the Patient what kind of lenses they want.

-and needs in order to determine all relevant issues as to the design of
+habits and needs in order to determine all relevant issues as to the

 d.
 Recommend a polycarbonate, hi-index, no-line, Progressive Addition